tmetsch/graph_stitcher/docs/algorithms.md

 other nodes are 'gossiped' along.
 The amount of credits bid, depends on if the node in the request graph matches the type requirement and how well the stitch fits.
-The nodes in the container need to base their bids on the bids of their surrounding environment (especially in cases in which the  same, diff, share, nshare conditions are used).
+The nodes in the container need to base their bids on the bids of their surrounding environment (especially in cases in which the _same_, _diff_, _share_, _nshare_ conditions are used).
 Hence they not only need to know about the current assignments, but also the neighbours bids.

-For the simple larger and smaller then conditions, the larger the delta between what the node in the request graphs asks for (through the conditions) and what the node in the container offers, the higher the bid is.
+For the simple _lg_ and _lt_ conditions, the larger the delta between what the node in the request graphs asks for (through the conditions) and what the node in the container offers, the higher the bid is.
+Whenever a current bid for a request node's stitch to the container is higher than the current assignment, the same is updated.
 In the case of conditions that express that nodes in the request need to be stitched to the same or different container node, the credits are calculated based on the container node's knowledge about other bids, and what is currently assigned.
-Should the request node be assigned elsewhere (and the different conditions is in place) the current container node will increase it's bid by 50%.
+Should a pair of request node be stitched - with the _diff_ conditions in place - the current container node will increase it's bid by 50%, if one is already assigned somewhere else.
 Does the current container node know about a bid from another node, it will increase it's bid by 25%.
-Whenever a current bid for a request node's stitch tot the container is higher the assignment is updated.

-For example a container with nodes A, B, C, D needs to be stitched to a request of nodes X, Y. For X, Y there is a share filter defined - which either A & B, or C & D can fulfill.
+For example a container with nodes A, B, C, D needs to be stitched to a request of nodes X, Y. For X, Y there is a _share_ filter defined - which either A & B, or C & D can fulfill.
 Let's assume A bids 5 credits for X, and B bids 2 credits for Y, and C bids 4 credits for X and D bids 6 credits for Y. Hence the group C & D would be the better fit.
 When evaluating